Upper Class Student Policy

 No. Students who wish to take advantage of the new policy must enter into any roommate arrangement as willing partners.

-What are the differences between co-ed /mixed-gender and gender-neutral housing?
+What are the differences between co-ed /mixed-gender and gender-inclusive housing?

-What if a student chooses to live with someone in a gender-neutral arrangement and becomes uncomfortable with the situation?
+What if a student chooses to live with someone in a gender-inclusive arrangement and becomes uncomfortable with the situation?

 As with any roommate or housing issue, the college's established room change process may allow for re-assignment in any living situation where there is a problem that cannot be resolved.

-What if my parents don't want me to live in a gender-neutral housing space?
+What if my parents don't want me to live in a gender-inclusive housing space?
 Will they be notified if I select this option?

 What if I want to learn more gender identity and expression?